 Or, your renovating a property and there’s no gas central heating at all so you’re looking around at quotes?

-In the next 5-minutes, we’ll explain the cost of installing central heating, and the small print you need to watch out for in heating installation quotes.
+In the next 5-minutes, we’ll explain the cost of installing central heating, and the small print you need to watch out for in central heating installation quotes.

 Expect to pay £3,500-£4,500 to install new central heating.
 This includes a branded combi boiler, copper pipework and labour.
 Prices will increase or decrease depending on the size of your property, and the type of boiler you choose.